asimzulfiqar/Extra-time-series-grafana-plugin/README.md

 ## Known Limitations

-### Time Range Zoom
-**Drag-to-zoom is not available** in this plugin.
-This is due to architectural limitations:
+**Advanced drag-to-zoom functionality is not available** in this plugin because:

-- Grafana's `XAxisInteractionAreaPlugin` (which handles drag-to-zoom) is only available in `@grafana/ui/internal`
-- Internal Grafana components are not exported in the published `@grafana/ui` package
+- `XAxisInteractionAreaPlugin` (drag-to-pan on x-axis) is not exported from the published `@grafana/ui` package
-- Implementing drag-to-zoom would require copying 2000+ lines of Grafana core code
+- It's only available in Grafana's internal source code
+- The GitHub issue #71976 was about a bug **within Grafana core**, not external plugins
+- External plugins cannot access internal Grafana components

+**Workarounds Available**:
+- Use the **keyboard shortcuts** listed above (R, +, -, double-click)
-**Workaround:** Use Grafana's native time range picker in the dashboard header to zoom in/out.
+- Use Grafana's time range picker in the dashboard header

 ## Installation